utharper/sourcemod-hl2dm/README.md

 **!votemute** `<player name or id>`

 Calls a vote to mute this player.
-They will not be able to chat or talk on the mic.
+They will not be able to talk on the mic.

 **!pause**